Describing the Wave Function Collapse Process with a State-dependent Hamiltonian: Reconstructing the Hamiltonian from the quantum trajectories.

-\textit{Reconstruct the Hamiltonian from the quantum trajectories.}---For simplicity, let us first consider the case where $\hat{\rho}(0)$ is initially pure.
-By requiring that during the projective measurement process, the quantum state does not become more mixed (since information is being extracted from the system), we can see that $\hat{\rho}(t)$ will remain pure at any later time $t$.
-This indicates that the evolution is unitary and can therefore be described by the Schr\"{o}dinger equation, at least effectively or phenomenologically.
-As a result, the problem becomes that with a given history of quantum trajectory $\ket{\psi(t)}$, which could either be calculated theoretically from certain $\hat{\mathcal{M}}_{\delta t}$, or reconstructed experimentally from measurement records (\textit{e.g}. via quantum tomography \cite{murch2013observing, weber2014mapping, jullien2014quantum, PhysRevX.6.041052}), how one can find an effective measuring Hamiltonian $\hat{H}(t)$ acting on the system alone that is responsible for the process.
+Suppose we are given a history of wave function collapse, recorded as quantum trajectories $\{\hat{\rho}(t_i)\}$.
+For simplicity, let us first consider the case where $\hat{\rho}(0)$ is initially pure.
+By requiring that during the projective measurement, the quantum state does not become more mixed (since information is being extracted from the system), we can see that $\hat{\rho}(t)$ will remain pure at any later time $t$.
+The unchanged purity indicates that for each specific trajectory, its evolution is unitary and can therefore be described by the Schr\"{o}dinger equation, at least effectively or phenomenologically.
+As a result, the problem becomes that with a given history of quantum trajectory $\ket{\psi(t)}$, which could either be calculated theoretically from certain $\hat{\mathcal{M}}_{\delta t}$, or reconstructed experimentally from measurement records (e.g. via quantum tomography \cite{murch2013observing, weber2014mapping, jullien2014quantum, PhysRevX.6.041052}), how one can find an effective Hermitian Hamiltonian $\hat{H}(t)$ acting on the system alone that is responsible for the trajectory.
 This problem, which is equivalent to solving the Schr\"{o}dinger equation inverse problem, has been solved in our recent work \cite{hu2022quantum}.
 We showed that for a given continuous quantum trajectory $\ket{\psi(t)}$, one can reconstruct its corresponding Hamiltonian $\hat{H}(t)$ by